Mary Shipman Howard: Dog breeder

 She owned and operated Sabbaday Kennels in Washington, CT where she bred the Sabbaday line of pugs.
 She was recognized as a breeder who was "instrumental" in helping bring exposure to the pug breed and improving the quality.
-Her Sabbaday pugs were “a line of excellent Pug dogs that were to dominate in the breed for decades to come.”

 Pug Dog Club of America

 She was active with the Pug Dog Club of America and assumed roles on the board of directors.
 Two of her pugs won the Pug Dog Club of America Specialty Show three years in a row: Star Jade of North'boro in 1961, and Ch.
 Sabbaday Echo in 1962 and 1963.

-Actress Sylvia Sidney said, “Mary was probably the best breeder and exhibitor of pugs on the Eastern seaboard.”
-In a tribute by the Pug Dog Club of America after her death, it was said Mary “was a tremendous supporter of all Pug clubs, an outstanding judge of Pugs and a woman of great courage.”
+Sylvia Sidney, who knew her personally, described Mary as "probably the best breeder and exhibitor of pugs on the Eastern seaboard.”
+Following her death, the Pug Dog Club of America wrote in tribute that she "was a tremendous supporter of all Pug clubs, an outstanding judge of Pugs and a woman of great courage.”